ex1nhatvh/exment-manual/docs/update/v6_0_php8.md

 ## MariaDB version upgrade method MariaDB 10.4
 If you are using MariaDB 10.4 or lower, you need to update to MariaDB 10.4.
 ### Update work for XAMPP environment
-- Before proceeding, stop MariaDB and close the XAMPP control panel.
+- In preparation for work, stop Apache and MySQL (MariaDB) and exit the XAMPP control panel.
 - Rename mysql folder.
 (Example: Change the default name C:\xampp\mysql to C:\xampp\mysql-old)
 - Download the new MariaDB in ZIP format.